 – member testimony

 The Aotearoa New Zealand Association of Social Workers (ANZASW) is your professional social work body in Aotearoa New Zealand, run by members for members; we understand the challenges that you face and provide services designed to empower and protect you.

-ANZASW operates on the premise that the social work profession is stronger together.
-Accordingly, solidarity is at the heart of everything we do.
+ANZASW operates on the premise that the social work profession is stronger together and this is at the heart of everything we do.

-For more than half a century, we have fought tirelessly for social workers interests in the public arena, establishing ourselves as the leading voice for the profession in Aotearoa New Zealand, as well as the largest and most effective movement for social justice within the sector.
+For more than half a century, we have promoted social workers interests in the public arena, establishing ourselves as the leading voice for the profession in Aotearoa New Zealand, as well as the largest and most effective movement for social justice within the sector.